-Sustainable and responsible investments offer a wide range of strategies – combining different issues in different ways.
-How issues are dealt with, and applied to an investment strategy, is referred to the fund’s ‘approach’.
+Sustainable, responsible and ethical investments offer a wide range of strategies – combining different issues in different ways.
+The way in which ‘issues’ are dealt with, and applied to an investment strategy, is referred to the fund’s ‘approach’ to an issue.

-Some approaches alter where a fund invests, others do not.
-All SRI strategies are implemented alongside standard financial management methods and investment aims.
-As such they form part of a fund managers investment strategy – but do not represent their entire strategy.
+Some approaches alter where a fund invests, others do not – all are implemented alongside financial considerations.
+These are typically described in ‘policies’ which form part of a fund’s investment strategy.

-Supporting companies that are doing positive, beneficial or desirable things – by buying into them
+Supporting companies (or other assets) that are doing positive, beneficial or desirable things – by investing in them

 - This is a key feature of themed or positively screened investments.
 Such investments tend to focus on certain business areas or activities that they wish to support or benefit from.
 Decisions of this kind are normally made with the help of specialist researchers who help fund managers to identify whether or not a company fits the criteria they are looking for.
 Such strategies are likely to direct investment towards particular types of companies.

-Avoiding companies that do things the fund has committed to exclude – by not buying into them
+Avoiding companies (or other assets) that do things the fund has committed to exclude – by not investing in them

 - This is a key feature of negatively screened ethical investment.
 Negatively screened ethical funds avoid investment in specified business activities or industries.
 Funds of this type typically have a list of exclusions and assess companies against a range of social, ethical and/or environmental criteria in order to decide whether or not a company is potentially acceptable as an investment.
 This reduces the number of companies a fund can invest in – although the extent to which this is the case varies significantly.